MeltwaterArchive/storyplayer/v2/modules/timer/usingTimer.md

 layout: v2/modules-timer
 title: usingTimer()
 prev: '<a href="../../modules/timer/index.html">Prev: The Timer Module</a>'
-next: '<a href="../../modules/shell/index.html">Next: The UNIX Shell Module</a>'
+next: '<a href="../../modules/uuid/index.html">Next: The UUID Module</a>'
+updated_for_v2: true
 ---

 # usingTimer()

 _usingTimer()_ allows you to wait for something to happen.
 If it doesn't happen within the timeout period, an exception is thrown.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingTimer_.
+The source code for these actions can be found in the class `Prose\UsingTimer`.

 ## Behaviour And Return Codes